 Replacement Castlebrae – Our Vision and Values for Learning

-Consultation with the Community at Castlebrae and consideration of how to take forward the existing vision and values of the school have resulted in a design brief that outlines a building to embrace a collaborative learning ethos.
+Consultation with the Community at Castlebrae and consideration of how to take forward the existing vision and values of the school resulted in a design brief that provides a building to embrace a collaborative learning ethos.

 Reviewing the existing curriculum and transposing this to a learning community with a roll of 700 presents a unique opportunity to take forward the innovative practice that a smaller roll has enabled over more recent years.
-With partnerships at the core of curriculum development, the design of the building will foster and support collaboration, developing and enhancing the capacity to improve attainment and achievement.
+With partnerships at the core of curriculum development, the design of the building fosters and supports collaboration, developing and enhancing the capacity to improve attainment and achievement.

 Traditional timetabling methods will adapt and work with the learning spaces, enabling the Learning Hubs to have increased flexibility, empowering curricular areas with the ability to define how the space in their areas is used most creatively.

 Just as important as the design of internal space is the consideration given to how external space will be used.
-There is a large area of land (as can be seen on the site plan) which will work to further enhance opportunities for creative learning and teaching, as well as providing social areas and facilities for leisure and recreation.
-With support from the City of Edinburgh Outdoor Learning Team and through extensive engagement with young people at Castlebrae, Landscape Architects Wardell Armstrong have created a plan where the relationship between the interior and exterior of the building is crucial; developing a holistic approach to improve the learning, attainment and health and wellbeing of the community.
+There is a large area of land which will work to further enhance opportunities for creative learning and teaching, as well as providing social areas and facilities for leisure and recreation.
+With support from the City of Edinburgh Outdoor Learning Team and through extensive engagement with young people at Castlebrae, Landscape Architects Wardell Armstrong created a plan where the relationship between the interior and exterior of the building is crucial; developing a holistic approach to improve the learning, attainment and health and wellbeing of the community.